Leanne Lawson, Interim Executive Director

-Leanne has 10 years of experience working with families in Dutchess County.
+Leanne Lawson has 15 years of experience working with families throughout Dutchess County and has been with the Center since 2014.
+She has completed trainings in Transformative Mediation, Custody/Visitation, Surrogate’s Court, and other specialized trainings at the Center.
+Most recently, Leanne was the Family & Divorce Program Coordinator where she helped hundreds of families work through conflict.
 She was the former Coordinator for the Dutchess County TASA program where she implemented a comprehensive case management program for pregnant and parenting teenagers.
 Leanne trained and supervised case managers to assist young families in navigating through available supports while increasing their self-sufficiency skills.
-Leanne has also worked at the Crime Victims Assistance Program where she was trained to provide advocacy and support for victims of sexual assault and domestic violence.
+Leanne’s experience in our community also includes supervising an evidence-based perinatal home visiting program, facilitating bystander education workshops at local colleges, and working with victims of sexual assault and domestic violence.

 Claudia Abbott-Barish, Restorative Justice Coordinator